Heterogeneous Multi-agent Zero-Shot Coordination by Coevolution: Experiments

-Next, we examine the performance of MAZE.
-Besides SP~\citep{sp} and PP~\citep{pp}, we compare it with the other three state-of-the-art algorithms, TrajeDi~\citep{TrajeDi}, FCP~\citep{fcp} and MEP~\citep{MEP}, which use self-play to achieve a diverse partner population.
-To simulate the performance of coordinating with unseen partners, we test the agents generated by these algorithms with the following partners: 1)~Self-play partner; 2)~Randomly initialized partner, which is used to simulate poorly performed humans; 3)~Partner trained by MAZE, which is accomplished by exchanging the role of agent and partner in the orginal MAZE; 4)~Partner trained by behavioral cloning with human data, as provided in~\citep{overcooked}.
-Note that MAZE uses the ensemble strategy to deploy the generated agent population.
+Next, we examine the performance of MAZE in heterogeneous ZSC setting, i.e., testing with unknown partners.
+Besides SP~\cite{sp,sp2} and PP~\cite{pp}, we compare it with the other three recently proposed algorithms, TrajeDi~\cite{TrajeDi}, FCP~\cite{fcp} and MEP~\cite{MEP}, which use self-play to achieve a diverse partner population.
+To simulate the performance of coordinating with unseen partners, we test the agents generated by these algorithms with the following partners: 1)~Randomly initialized partner (i.e., Random), which is used to simulate poorly-performed humans; 2)~Self-play partner (i.e., Self-Play), which is trained by SP and used to simulate moderately-performed humans; 3)~Partner trained by MAZE (i.e., MAZE), which is used to simulate well-performed humans.
+Note that the partner trained by MAZE is accomplished by exchanging the role of agent and partner in the original MAZE and re-training in another separate run (i.e., the MAZE agent and the partner trained by MAZE do not know each other); 4)~Partner trained by behavioral cloning with human data (i.e., Human Proxy), which is used to simulate real humans.
+The model of Human Proxy is provided in Carroll \textit{et al.}~\cite{overcooked}.